thoughtsynapse/ImageCompressionAPI/README.md

 ### Image Compressor API

-:exclamation: Image Compressor API compresses JPG, PNG, GIF & SVG images, the compression type is lossy.
+:exclamation: Image Compressor API compresses JPG, PNG, GIF & SVG images.
+:exclamation: The compression type by default is lossy.
+You can choose loseless as per your needs.
 :exclamation: You can choose the quality of compression you would like.
 :exclamation: The API returns the URL of orignal and compressed image in a JSON object along with orignal and compressed image size in KB.
 :exclamation: Documentation for installing Compressor API on DigitalOcean Ubuntu 20.04 Droplet is explained below.
 :exclamation: Before proceeding to that, please create a DigitalOcean Ubuntu 20.04 Droplet and point your domain's A Reocrd to the Droplet's IP.